ikuhamada/state-hands-on/CMD/ACMD2022_TDMU/Beginner/index.rst

 Ethylene
 ========

-This example explains how to perform the geometry optimization.
+This example explains how to perform geometry optimization and vibrational mode analysis.

 * Directory ``C2H4``